fricas/fricas/src/doc/sphinx/source/install.rst

 - CLISP built with threads support may fail to compile FriCAS.

+- CLISP 2.49 is incompatible with Windows 11.

 - On new Linux kernel build using Clisp may take very long time.
 This is caused by frequent calls to ``fsync`` performed without need by Clisp.